julelang/manual/src/std/fmt.md

 ```jule
 fn Printf(fmt: str, args: ...any)
 ```
 Prints result of formatting to stdout\.
 See documentation of the \[Sprint\] function for formatting\.
 Panics if any exception appears\.
+Write operation is blocking\.

 ## Print
 ```jule
 fn Print(args: ...any)
 ```
 Prints arguments with default formatting to stdout\.
 Panics if any exception appears\.
+Write operation is blocking\.

 ## Println
 ```jule
 fn Println(args: ...any)
 ```
 Prints arguments with default formatting to stdout\.
 Prints new\-line after arguments\.
 Panics if any exception appears\.
+Write operation is blocking\.

 ## Sprint
 ```jule